 - "5.
-In parallel, the two governments have agreed to establish an international Body to provide and independent assessment of the decommissioning issue. - 6.
-Recognising the widely expressed desire to see all arms removed from Irish politics, the two Governments will ask the International Body to report on the arrangemeents necessary fro the removal from the political equation of arms silenced by virtue of the welcome decisions taken last Summer and Autumn by those organisations that previously suppoprted the use of arms for political purposes. - 7.
-In particular, the two Governments will ask the Body to: - identify and advise on a suitable and aceptable method for full and verifiable decommissioning; and - report whether there is a clear commitment on the part of those in possession of such arms to work constructively to achieve that. - 8.
+In parallel, the two governments have agreed to establish an International Body to provide an independent assessment of the decommissioning issue. - 6.
+Recognising the widely expressed desire to see all arms removed from Irish politics, the two Governments will ask the International Body to report on the arrangements necessary for the removal from the political equation of arms silenced by virtue of the welcome decisions taken last Summer and Autumn by those organisations that previously supported the use of arms for political purposes. - 7.
+In particular, the two Governments will ask the Body to: - identify and advise on a suitable and acceptable method for full and verifiable decommissioning; and - report whether there is a clear commitment on the part of those in possession of such arms to work constructively to achieve that. - 8.
 It will be for the International Body to determine its own procedures.
 The two Governments expect it to consult widely, to invite relevant parties to submit their analysis of matters relevant to the decommissioning issue and, in reaching its conclusions within is remit, to consider such eveidence on its merits."

-We are that body.
+We are the International Body.
 This is our assessment.